realmagicgreen/magicgreenastro/src/content/posts/paper-towels.md

 ---
 title: Paper Towels
-subtitle: "Nearly 4 billion trees are cut down each year for paper."
+subtitle: 'Nearly 4 billion trees are cut down each year for paper.'
 category: know
-description: "Did you know that nearly 4 billion trees are cut down each year for paper.
+description: 'Did you know that nearly 4 billion trees are cut down each year for paper.
 Used paper towels are not recyclable.
-1 ton of paper towels consumes 17 trees..."
+1 ton of paper towels consumes 17 trees...'
 pubDate: 2018-05-08
 publish: true
 tags: